Many of us feel a deep connection to Artists who have influenced and inspired humanity throughout history.

 “Cliff walk at Pourville.”
 1882.
 Art Institute of Chicago.

-When I finally returned to the campervan, I wanted to surprise Juerg.
+When I finally returned to our campervan, I wanted to surprise Juerg.
 I suggested he follow me on the walk to experience what I had discovered in a similar, spontaneous way.

 Together, we followed another path past a small herd of content goats and down towards the beach.
 We found more signposts displaying paintings, which Monet had created of the beautiful coastal scenery we were witnessing.

 What followed this experience, was more fluid moments of synchronicity as we “happened” to arrive in many special places, scenes, and villages where Monet had produced some of his earliest impressionist paintings.

 Rapid brushwork and vibrant colours display images of sky, cliffs, sea and beach, which have become some of the most memorable and popular images in Impressionist art.